mtzguido/everparse/src/cbor/pulse/README.md

 * `raw/`: Pulse implementations of those interfaces, proven correct wrt. the respective function signatures.
-The `raw/separse/` subdirectory needs LowParse+Pulse to typecheck.
+The `raw/separse/` subdirectory needs LParse+Pulse to typecheck.

 * `det/`: Karamel extraction rules and C and Rust extracted code for the deterministic subset of CBOR.
 The extracted code does not need